uwla/lnpaywall/README.md

 ## Notes

-This is a proof-of-concept only coded in two days.
+Currently, this is a proof-of-concept only.

+## LICENSE

+MIT.